 Place the case on a flat, stable surface before opening case and attempting to remove instrument.

 Do not set anything on top of an instrument in its case.
 This means sheet music!
 Damage occurs easily when items are set on the instrument and the case closed.
 Woodwind keys bend easily when anything is set on the instrument when the case is closed.

 Make sure the case is secure.
 Check all the hinges, latches, and handles to see if they are solidly fastened to the case and they close the case securely.
 Make sure that the instrument does not move around inside the case.

 Please do not sit, rest feet on or otherwise apply pressure to the outside of an instrument case.
 This can damage your case so that it does not properly protect the instrument.

 Carry the case so that if it does open, it will open toward your body, not the ground.

 In an emergency, please avoid any adhesives.
 Use dental floss, Teflon (plumber’s) tape, or something that will be easily removed when the instrument is properly repaired.
 Super-glue will make a mess if a solder joint breaks.
 Tape adhesive can create more of a mess than the temporary repair is worth.

-A word of caution, rubber bands can eat silver plate, so it is best to avoid any use of rubber bands on silver instruments.
+Also a word of caution, rubber bands can eat silver plate, so it is best to avoid any use of rubber bands on instruments with silver parts.